The Best Running Watches For Those Who Want It All

 The launch of Apple Watch Ultra has created a whole new running watch category and it is undoubtedly the best smart running watch that money can buy right now.

-When you think about all the sensors the unit has, and the variety of third party apps available, it has more features that you could possible imagine.
+When you think about all the sensors the unit has, and the variety of third party apps available, it has more features that you could possibly imagine.

-To have a smartwatch this capable, one that can seamlessly integrate sport and daily health tracking, with a lightweight, comfortable desgin that you can wear all day is astonishing.
+To have a smartwatch this capable, one that can seamlessly integrate sport and daily health tracking, with a lightweight, comfortable design that you can wear all day is astonishing.

-Now lets get the elephant out of the room by addressing the battery life.
-Almost every ultrarunner or endurance athlete you speak to who is debating whether to buy an Apple Watch Ultra or a Garmin for example will be thinking about battery life.
+Now let’s get the elephant out of the room by addressing the battery life.
+Almost every ultrarunner or endurance athlete you speak to who is debating whether to buy an Apple Watch Ultra or a Garmin for example will be thinking about battery life – and the new Apple Watch Ultra 2 isn’t much better than the original Ultra unfortunately (in terms of what true ultrarunners require, that is).

 I too would be worried about whether it could last some of the gruesome mountain 50k ultrmarathon races that I enjoy participating in – so that takes anything more arduous like a 50 mile race and longer off the table for this watch for me.

-Apple’s battery life tests say that Apple Watch Ultra is capable of providing the following battery life in various situations:
+Apple Watch Ultra 2 is capable of providing the following battery life in various modes:

 This running watch really can do it all though with the right apps and when you ignore the 12 hour battery life limitation.